August Advanced Wet Sanding Training

 Learn proper technique, pressure control, and surface evaluation

-Day 2 – Advanced Sanding & Process Execution
+Day 2 – Advanced Sanding & Texture Reduction

 Sanding work continues throughout the day with a focus on: